Does CBD Reduce Cortisol for Stress and Anxiety

 Remember that the brain is use it or lose it.

-Pathways that are travelled more often get stronger.
+Pathways that are traveled more often get stronger.

 Think of a trail through heavy brush.